-The Portuguese exit taxes have been subject to discussion through the years and some cases even reached the European Court of Justice, although mainly on a personal income tax perspective.
+The Portuguese exit taxes have been subject to discussion through the years and some cases even reached the Court of Justice of the European Union, although mainly on a personal income tax perspective.

 Currently, the change of residence of a company resident in Portugal triggers a corporate income tax liability.
 The taxable income is assessed on the year in which the company changes its residence to a location outside of Portugal.